Skip to Main Content

 PsycArticles includes dozens of full-text journals published by the American Psychological Association & allied organizations from 1987 to the present.
 Some general tips:

-• Search exact phrases with quotation marks (“”).
+• Search for exact phrases with quotation marks (“”).

-• Use just one or two-word phrases as keywords.
-The database will not look for common ‘stop words’ like: been, however, so, or, in, the, and, etc.
+• Use just one or two-word phrases as your keywords.
+The database will not look for common "stop words" such as: been, however, so, or, in, the, and, etc.

 • Truncate your terms with an asterisk (*) to find more results.
-For example, type comput* to find the words computer or computing or compute, etc.
+For example, type comput* to find the words computer or computing or compute.

-• When a singular word is searched, the plural and possessive forms of that word will also be searched as long as you do not put your search term in quotation marks (“”).
+• When a singular word is searched, the plural and possessive forms of that word will also be searched unless you put the word in quotation marks (“”).

 Access more detailed directions and videos below.